 - (a) A call for 'the closure' or for 'next business' may be proposed and seconded only by members who have not spoken at any time in the debate.
+Members who are raising points of order or requests for information are not deemed to have spoken in the debate.
 No speeches are allowed on such calls. - (b) If a call for 'the closure' is carried the meeting shall move immediately to the right of reply followed by a vote. - (c) If a call for 'next business' is carried the meeting shall move immediately to the next item of business without any further speeches or a vote on the original motion or any amendments.